aroraharsh010/Blog-Backend/README.md

 # Blog-Website
-The code for a blogging website.
+The code for a full stack blogging website.
 This website is still under development.